Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 1 - Introduction to the Cloud/README.md

 # Types of Clouds:

-1. Public Cloud:
-   The Public cloud is a subscription base service that offered to any and all customers who want similar services.
-   The cloud is set up in the public network.
-   Managed by large companies.
-   Accessible through the internet.
-   Available to all clients and users.
-   Clients have no access to underlying infrastructure.
+1. Public Cloud: The Public cloud is a subscription base service that offered to any and all customers who want similar services.
+The cloud is set up in the public network and Managed by large companies. it is Accessible through the internet and Available to all clients and users.
+However, Clients have no access to underlying infrastructure.

-2. Private Cloud:
+3. Private Cloud:
-   A cloud set up in an organization’s premises Managed by the organization’s IT team
-   Accessible only in the organization’s network Available to users from the organizations
+   A cloud set up in an organization’s premises and Managed by the organization’s IT team. private cloud is Accessible only in the organization’s network and Available to users from the organizations.
-   Uses private cloud infrastructure and engines Contains a subset of the public cloud’s capabilities

-3. Hybrid Cloud: It is a mixture of Public and Private Cloud.
+4. Hybrid Cloud: It is a mixture of Public and Private Cloud.
 In Hybrid cloud, Application is running in a combination of different computing environment that share information to each other.
-   A cloud set up in an organization’s premises… but also connected to the public cloud.
+Hybrid Cloud set up in an organization’s premises… but also connected to the public cloud.
 Workload can be separated between the two clouds i.e. Sensitive data in the organization’s premises, public data in the public cloud.
    Usually managed by the public cloud, but not always.

-4. Community Cloud:
+6. Community Cloud:
    It refers to a shared cloud computing service environment that is targeted to a limited set of organization or employees.
 Such as Bank of head off trading firms.

 # Types of Cloud Services:
 1. IaaS (Infrastructure as a Service):
-   The cloud provider provides the underlying infrastructure, including:
+   The cloud provider provides the underlying infrastructure, including: Compute, Networking, Storage.
-   Compute
-   Networking
-   Storage

    The client is responsible for:

    Operating System
    Middleware
    Runtime